arthurafarias/cpkg/readme.md

 sudo make install
 ```

-This installs the cpkg-build utility.
+This installs the cxpm utility.

 You can now build an example project:

 ```
 cd ../examples/executable
-cpkg-build --build .
+cxpm --build .
 ```

 # Recent Enhancements